pgguru/conduit-connector-bigquery/README.md

 [Conduit](https://conduit.io) for BigQuery.

 #### Source
-A source connector pulls data from bigquery and pushes it to downstream resources via Conduit.
+A source connector pulls data from BigQuery and pushes it to downstream resources via Conduit.

 ### Implementation
-The connector pulls data from bigquery for a dataset or selected tables of users choice.
+The connector pulls data from BigQuery for a dataset or selected tables of users choice.
 The connector syncs incrementally this means it keeps on looking for new insertion/updation happening every time interval user specified in any of the table the data is pulled for and syncs it.
-If the conduit stops or pauses midway the connector will make sure to pull the data which was not pull earlier.
+If the Conduit stops or pauses midway the connector will make sure to pull the data which was not pull earlier.

 for eg,
 - table A and table B are synced.